mfu1/Coupon_Redemption_Prediction_for_AirKitchen-Alias-/README.md

 # Coupon_Redemption_Prediction_for_AirKitchen-Alias-

-SI699 Project
-Take the Bait: Predicting Coupon Redemption on a Sharing Economy Site

 ## Getting Started
-This readme provides detailed instructions on how to use data, extract features, train models, and evaluate the system.
+This readme provides detailed instructions on how to extract features, train models, and evaluate the system.

-## Dataset
-Folder: ./Dataset/
-The data is preprocessed by FeatureEngineering.ipynb and used in ModelSelection.ipynb under the folder Code.

 ## Prerequisites
  In order to run the system, you will need the following packages:
  * Python 3 or Python 2